-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents/carers.
-This includes making parents/carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Contribute to providing a safe College for all students - Reassure victims that they are being taken seriously and that they will be supported and kept safe.
-Students should not be given the impression they are creating a problem or made to feel ashamed for making a report or disclosure - Be vigilant as multiple safeguarding issues will overlap with one another - Be aware of the risk factors that increase the likelihood of involvement in serious violence - Provide a safe space for students who are LGBTQ+ to speak out and share their concerns - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - Ensure children know that there are adults in the organisation who they can approach if they are worried or have concerns - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse - Maintain an attitude of "it is happening" with regards to safeguarding.
+- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Complete an assessment based on the guidance - Reinforce the importance of online safety when communicating with parents/carers.
+This includes making parents/carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Contribute to providing a safe college for all students - Reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Students should not be given the impression they are creating a problem or made to feel ashamed for making a report or disclosure - Be vigilant as multiple safeguarding issues will overlap with one another - Be aware of the risk factors that increase the likelihood of involvement in serious violence. - Provide a safe space for students who are LGBTQ+ to speak out and share their concerns - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - Ensure children know that there are adults in the organisation who they can approach if they are worried or have concerns - Plan opportunities within the curriculum for children to develop the skills they need to recognise assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse - Maintain an attitude of "it is happening" with regards to safeguarding.
 No disclosures does not mean that it is not happening, it means that it is not being reported. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a DDSL should be informed - Ensure that there are a variety of ways for children to report and disclose. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures (allegations against staff and low level concerns policy) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the HSCP and take account of guidance issued by the DfE. - Support students in line with their child protection plan - Treat information with confidentiality but never promising to "keep a secret". - Ensure that the wishes and feelings of the child are listened to, respected and included
+If the DSL is not contactable immediately a DDSL should be informed - Ensure that there are a variety of ways for children to report and disclose. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures (allegations against staff and low level concerns policy) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the HSCP and take account of guidance issued by the